Matoo125/M4CMS/README.md

 # M4CMS
 work is progress ..

+## TODO:
+1. Create navigation database
+2. Create setting for choosing navigation for main, footer and others

 ## IDEAS:
 2. Connect somehow Post with page without category
 3. Setting - Homepage Content or choose homepage from pages